Location and travel

 Paths and lighting: although many of the buildings and amenities which host the festival are maintained to high standards, they are set in a historic built environment that has grown over several centuries and not always in line with contemporary building norms.
 Level walking surfaces may not be encountered everywhere and lighting levels are maintained as appropriate for the environment.
 Festival-goers are asked to take special care at all times.

-Comments and suggestions: in accordance with recommended good practice Christ Church and other festival venues operate a disability equality scheme.
+Comments and suggestions: in accordance with recommended good practice many festival venues operate a disability equality scheme.
 This is kept under review, taking into account the views of visitors and others.
-Comments and suggestions are therefore welcome and may be directed to the Steward of Christ Church by letter, telephone (01865 286580) or e-mail (firstname.lastname@example.org) or to the disability librarian at the Bodleian Library (for the Divinity Schools and Convocation House) and the custodian at the Sheldonian Theatre.
+Comments and suggestions are therefore welcome and may be directed to the Steward of Christ Church by letter, telephone (01865 286580) or e-mail (email@example.com) or to the disability librarian at the Bodleian Library (for the Divinity Schools, Convocation House and Weston Library) and the custodian at the Sheldonian Theatre.
 For other college venues please contact the domestic bursar.

 Fire safety evacuation: to ensure the safe evacuation of wheelchair users in case of emergency, it may occasionally be necessary to limit the number of wheelchair users at a given event.
 Evac-chairs are provided and duty volunteers trained to assist.
 A safety briefing for all festival-goers is provided at the start of each event.